EvM82/DS_Star_Improvement_MM_projectc/README.md

 * recommended next action

 The Planner uses this feedback during refinement rounds to generate more targeted plans.
+### History
+The system automatically retrieves the four most recent question–answer records from PostgreSQL and formats them as structured conversational context.
+This context is supplied to both the Planner Init and Planner Next agents, enriching the planning process with project history.
+As a result, even standalone queries are handled with awareness of previous decisions, dataset characteristics, and user requirements, ensuring consistent and context-aware execution.

+### Data Profiling
+Instead of relying solely on the LLM to infer dataset characteristics from sample rows, the system integrates the ydata-profiling library to generate a comprehensive dataset profile.
+A full interactive HTML report containing statistical summaries, correlations, and feature distributions is produced and stored.
+To avoid overwhelming the LLM context window, only the most relevant information—such as data schemas, inferred task types, and structural warnings—is extracted into a compact JSON representation and provided directly to the planning agents.

+### Other changes
+* A fully containerized PostgreSQL 17 database was integrated using Docker Compose, serving as the central repository for storing multi-turn interaction logs.
+* * To automatically identify projects, the system generates a deterministic conversation ID by normalizing and alphabetically sorting dataset paths and applying SHA-256 hashing, enabling project recognition without manual configuration.
+  * * Additionally, each pipeline execution automatically creates a unique run ID, ensuring complete isolation and traceability of generated artifacts, outputs, and logs.

 All artifacts for each run are stored in the `runs/` directory, organized by `run_id`.